 Not only have the number of cybersecurity breaches increased over time, the attack methods used have expanded and evolved.
 Here are some of the broad cyberattack methods that have evolved over the years:

-Malware.
+- Malware.
 Short for malicious software, malware is software that a cybercriminal has created to disrupt or damage a legitimate computer network.
-It often sneaks into a network via an unsolicited email or a legitimate-looking download and, once inside, steals money or makes politically-motivated cyber-attacks.
+It often sneaks in as a network threat via an unsolicited email or a legitimate-looking download and, once inside, steals money or makes politically-motivated cyber-attacks.
 Types of malware include spyware, ransomware, adware and botnets.

-SQL Injection.
-SQL (short for structured language query) is a type of attack designed to steal data from a database.
+- SQL Injection.
+SQL (short for Structured Query Language) is a type of attack designed to steal data from a database.
 Cyber criminals exploit vulnerabilities in data-driven applications to insert malicious code into a database.

-Man-in-the-middle attack.
-In these attacks, a cyber criminal intercepts communications between two people to steal data.
+- Man-in-the-middle attack.
+In these attacks, a cyber criminal intercepts communication between two people to steal data.
 For example, on an unsecure Wi-Fi network, an attacker could intercept data being passed from the victim’s device to the network.